Internetperson-dev/proton-cachyos-dxvk-gplasync/README.md

 gplasync was a way to get Asynchronous shaders in DXVK.
 This would prevent some shader compilation stutter which can be helpful in certain cases at the cost of potentially having some graphical glitches.

-Using a older version of Proton is not a good idea for performance, or comptabilty concerns.
+Using a older version of Proton is not a good idea for performance, or compatibility concerns.
 For example missing out on the video playback improvements in Proton-GE 11.
 This is why this fork was made.
-(Mainly to see if combining this with shader compilation could reduce stutters in Persona 3 Reload.)
+(Mainly to see if combining this with shader compilation could reduce stutters in one my problem games Persona 3 Reload on an Nvidia graphics card, even with Steam's background shader caching and shader processing before launching enabled.)

 It is used by applying `DXVK_ASYNC=1 %command%`  as a launch option in Steam after installing this custom version of Proton in Steam/compatibilitytools.d/